Sunday 23rd June

 I'll once again be performing a Scots reading for young people at an Into Film and Education Scotland event at the Belmont Cinema.
 Schools can book free places here.

 Saturday 24 February, 7pm

 Tuesday 24th April - Tuesday 15th May, 1-3pm

 I am running a series of four fiction writing workshops at The Barn (Woodend, Banchory).
 The workshops will focus on the following: 1.
 Place and People; 2.
 Voice and Language; 3.
 Drafting and Editing; 4.
 Professionalism and Peer-feedback.
 Book here.

 Thursday 26 April, 6pm

 Following an initial development as part of the National Theatre of Scotland's One Day to Play in Aberdeen, I am developing a new piece of theatre with visual artist Kate Steenhauer in 2018 supported by Aberdeen Performing Art's Artist Exchange programme.
 We will share our work-in-progress, 'The Shelter', in The Lemon Tree studio.
 Book free tickets here.

 Friday 25 - Sunday 27 May

 On the opening night of this year's University of Aberdeen May Festival on Friday 25 May at 7pm, I will introduce a rehearsed reading of Morna Young's play 'The Stoor' written as part of her Dr Gavin Wallace Fellowship in 2017, which I helped host as part of my role with Creative Learning (Aberdeen City Council).
 Tickets can be booked here.

 On the final day of the May Festival, Sunday 27th May at 3pm, I will perform readings as part of 'An Evening in Queer Berlin' which entails a screening of the world's first pro-gay film, 'Different From the Others', hosted and introduced by Keava McMillan.
 Book tickets here.

 Tuesday 28 August, 7.30pm

 Monday 8 October, 7.00pm

-- As part of the inaugural Across the Grain: Festival of Doric and Traditional Music, I will be reading a selection of my Doric writings at Inverurie Library followed by a Q&A. Book a space by calling the library on 01467 534784
+As part of the inaugural Across the Grain: Festival of Doric and Traditional Music, I will be reading a selection of my Doric writings at Inverurie Library followed by a Q&A. Book a space by calling the library on 01467 534784

 Monday 29 October, 6.30pm